etro-js/etro-js.github.io/README.md

    the versioned folder for the previous release.
 2. Update the new documentation in [docs/](docs/) to reflect the changes in the latest release.
-3. Remove the versioned folder for the fourth previous release.
+3. Remove both the versioned folder and the `versions.json` entry for the fourth previous release.
+4. Update `versions.current` in [docusaurus.config.js](docusaurus.config.js) to the new version.

 When documenting an existing feature, please add the documentation to both [docs/](docs/) and the relevant versioned folders (e.g.